xp4xbox/Python-Backdoor/README.md

 ## Common problems & Solutions

 - Injecting shellcode requires the architecture specified by the command. eg. x64: `msfvenom windows/x64/meterpreter/reverse_tcp`
-- For use outside of network specified port is not open, check specified port with a [port scanner](https://www.whatismyip.com/port-scanner/)
+- For use outside of network specified port is not open, check specified port with a [port scanner](https://dnschecker.org/port-scanner.php) **while the server is listening**

 ## Disclaimer